 Interpretations of California prehistory have gone through substantial changes over the last several decades.
-These changes are based on advances in dating techniques, a substantial increase in information resulting from the advent of Cultural Resources Management (CRM), new analytic techniques, including mitochondrial deoxyribonucleic acid (DNA) analysis, and advances in method and theory.
-More detailed environmental reconstructions and a better understanding of the geomorphic processes that affect site formation and preservation have also contributed to our understanding of prehistory (Rosenthal [Draft] 2006).
+These changes are based on advances in dating techniques; a substantial increase in information resulting from the advent of Cultural Resources Management (CRM); new analytic techniques, including mitochondrial DNA analysis; and advances in method and theory.
+More detailed environmental reconstructions and a better understanding of the geomorphic processes that affect site formation and preservation have also contributed to our understanding of prehistory (Rosenthal 2006).

-With the exception of the Lake Tahoe area, most early archaeological work in the Central Sierra Nevada was conducted at the lower to middle elevations along the major rivers draining the western Sierran slope, including the north, middle, and south forks of the Yuba River (including many locations within the data gathering area), the Bear River, and the north and middle forks of the American River.
+With the exception of the Lake Tahoe area, most early archaeological work in the Central Sierra Nevada was conducted at the lower to middle elevations along the major rivers draining the western Sierran slope, including the north, middle, and south forks of the Yuba River (including many locations within the Data Gathering Area), the Bear River, and the north and middle forks of the American River.
 Additional rivers associated with this drainage system include the Truckee River, the Little Truckee River, and the Middle Fork of the Feather River.
 Numerous tributaries feed these rivers, depositing water into various bodies on both sides of the Sierran crest (Markley and Henton 1985).

 Early efforts focused on the development of local cultural chronology in the Lake Tahoe vicinity.
-Beginning more than 50 years ago, Robert Heizer and Albert Elsasser (1953) defined two sequential archaeological cultures, termed the Martis and Kings Beach complexes from investigations in the Lake Tahoe area.
+Beginning more than 50 years ago, Robert Heizer and Albert Elsasser (1953) defined two sequential archaeological cultures, termed the Martis and Kings Beach complexes, from investigations in the Lake Tahoe area.
 Reflecting a generalized hunting and gathering economy, Martis traits include: the dominant use of basalt over other lithic materials; manos and metates for grinding plant foods; bowl mortars and cylindrical pestles, presumably for pounding acorns; atlatl weights and large, crudely shaped dart points; and varied forms of scrapers and other flake tools.
-Comparisons with dated assemblages in the Central Valley and Great Basin suggested an age of 2,000 to 4,000 years (Heizer and Elsasser 1953; Moratto 1984; Hull 2007).
+Using comparisons between dated assemblages in the Central Valley and Great Basin, Heizer and Elsasser (1953) suggested that the Martis Culture existed from about 4,000 to 2,000 years before present (B.P.).